PolyMathTogether/ObsidianPolyMath/Law/LSAT.md

-hat theeThe LSAT is a test that measures logical thinking, reading skills,
+The LSAT is a test that measures logical thinking, reading skills,